amderoos/deBif/cran-comments.md

 ## R CMD check results

 Package fails checks on Rhub - Debian Linux, R-devel, GCC ASAN/UBSAN with the error message that the compilation of Rcpp fails.
 This leads to further failures, in particular as a result of the Rcpp installation failure the packages 'shiny', 'shinyjs',  'shinydashboard' and 'shinydashboardPlus' that are used by the deBif package can not be installed.

 On all other platforms the package passed checks successfully with only a note that some subdirectories (in particular the subdirectory containing the user manual) are 1Mb or more

 ## Changes since last update

-First release
+Minor bugs fixed.
+Changed the calls to the Lapack routines dgetrf, dgecon and dgesvx to correctly pass string from C to Fortran following ‘Writing R Extensions’ §6.6.1